roots/docs/sage/theme-development-and-building.md

 Run these script commands within your theme directory:

-* `yarn run build` — Compile and optimize the files in your assets directory
+* `yarn build` — Compile and optimize the files in your assets directory
-* `yarn run build:production` — Compile assets for production
+* `yarn build:production` — Compile assets for production
-* `yarn run start` — Compile assets when file changes are made, start Browersync session
+* `yarn start` — Compile assets when file changes are made, start Browersync session

 ## Theme assets